 The NTEN & NetSquared Nonprofit Tech Club Meetup continues to receive a great deal of my volunteer attention, and happily, even the staff at Meetup headquarters in New York noticed my efforts on the platform.
-For NetSquared early this year, I led an hour-long ReadyTalk webinar about how I setup and manage the Meetup, for the benefit of tech club organizers across the U.S. and globally.
+For NetSquared early in 2017, I gave an hour-long ReadyTalk webinar about how I setup and manage Meetup, for the benefit of tech club organizers across the U.S. and globally.
 Sincere thanks go to our volunteer expert Meetup speakers, and to the venues that have provided meeting space free of charge.
 Special thanks to Capital Factory for being our primary #NPTechClubATX venue.
 Our nonprofit tech education Meetup is a partnership including NTEN: Nonprofit Technology Network, NetSquared (a TechSoup partner), Capital Factory, and in 2017 we added Polycot Associates to the list.
 Thanks to all!

 I was pleased to become a founding “ally” of Nonprofit Ally’s new interactive online platform, and I wrote my first blog post in fall, 2016, “Giving Thanks.”
-A few months later in 2017, I was the featured guest of a Nonprofit Ally podcast with founder Steve Vick, “Insider Tips from a Professional Grant Writer.”
+A few months later in 2017, I was the featured guest of a Nonprofit Ally “get down” podcast with founder Steve Vick, “Insider Tips from a Professional Grant Writer.”

 In January, I was pleased to step-up for colleagues at the Texas Solar Energy Society, to create a fifteen minute YouTube video for broadcast to the nonprofit’s membership during its annual meeting in Irving.
 The state of the industry update by Charlie Hemmeline of Texas Solar Power Association provided information in his absence from that important gathering.
 I used two iPhones to capture the video, then spliced the videos together with YouTube Video Editor.
 I so enjoyed working on this, and donating my time to TSES.

 Thanks to Ricky Ribeiro of BizTech Magazine for sharing a quote by me in, “4 Pearls of Wisdom for Nonprofit Technology in 2017” (February, 2017).
 For my 2017 nonprofit predictions posted in fall, 2016, see Carolyn’s Nonprofit Blog.